rotheconrad/00_in-situ_GeneCoverage/README.md

 5. Shuffle blast results.

+    *The Magic Blast results are output in an ordered format.
+The filter script keeps the first best match which will bias the results.
+Using the blast command shuf will randomize the order of the Magic Blast results file to prevent this bias.*

     ```bash
     shuf uniqueID_metagenomeID.blast > uniqueID_metagenomeID.shuf.blast
     ```

 6. Filter results for best hits.

+    *Magic Blast will report multiple results per metagenomic read.
+For this analysis we only want to count each read once.
+Magic Blast will also report short sequence alignments of high identity.
+If a sequence alignment is 20 base pairs but the read is 150 base pairs this is considered to be a wrong match so we remove it.
+The -pml flag uses a ratio of alignment length / read length to identify results of this type.
+A value of 0.7, 0.8 or 0.9 is recommended.*

     ```bash
     # To Display the program description and parameter files